LaGuardia Airport: Operations

 While LaGuardia frequently accommodates general aviation, the airport is primarily serviced by Part 121 scheduled air carriers providing passenger service to regional, domestic, and limited international destinations.
 Because of its congested nature and proximity to dense urban neighborhoods, commercial flights to and from the airport are subject to several restrictions enacted by both the FAA and the PANYNJ.
 The airport almost only ever handles narrow-body aircraft, though it can handle Airplane Design Group IV widebody aircraft such as the Boeing 767 and the Airbus A310, but aircraft in this group are rarely seen at LaGuardia.

+Law enforcement

+Law enforcement at LaGuardia Airport is the responsibility primarily of the Port Authority of New York and New Jersey Police Department.
+In addition to normal uniformed patrol of terminals, concourses, and parking lots, the PAPD provides anti-crime plainclothes units, criminal investigative detective squads, counter-terrorism units, high-value cargo escorts and patrols, dignitary protection, marine patrol of surrounding waters, passenger screening point protection and security, Aircraft Rescue Fire Fighting and community outreach.

+The PAPD operates alongside partner agencies, including the Transportation Security Administration (TSA) and the New York Police Department.

 Service restrictions

 International flights

 LaGuardia, unlike JFK and Newark, does not have U.S. Customs and Border Protection (CBP) facilities.
 As such, international arrivals are only possible from airports serviced by United States border preclearance.
 Passengers and crewmembers on these flights clear immigration and customs inspections at their departure airport, and then for such purposes are considered to be within US territory during their entire journey.
 Upon arrival, they may immediately exit LaGuardia or transfer to domestic flights in the same manner as domestic travelers.